m0xsec/dailybytes/content/posts/arch/index.md

     hidden: false # only hide on current single page
 ---

-I've been wanting to install Arch on my primary workstation for a while though was pretty overwhelmed with figuring out what sort of configuration I wanted.
+I've been wanting to install Arch on my primary workstation for a while though I was pretty overwhelmed with figuring out what sort of configuration I wanted.
 I now have something that I like and wanted to outline what I did.
 This is mostly for my own reference and documentation, though please feel free to use this and adapt it to your own needs!

 This guide will outline how to setup a clean install of Arch linux with the following:
 - Secure Boot.